mattmarx/reliance_on_science/README.md

 ## STEP 3: DO THE "LOOSE" FIRST-PASS MATCHING
 1. copy the files journalabbrevs.tsv and journalabbrevs-extended.tsv to the nplmatch/inputs/journalabbrev.
 1. copy the files commonsurnames.csv, verycommonsurnames.csv, probablyonlywords.txt to nplmatch/process_matches.
 1. in nplmatch/splitword, run _splitword.sh_ to submit an array job that runs splitword.pl for each year from 1800-2018.
-This creates a hash of all words in the NPLs in subdirectories of nplmatch/splitword such as '1980/a/c/achieve' containing all 1980 NPLs that include the word "ahieve"
+This creates a hash of all words in the NPLs in subdirectories of nplmatch/splitword such as '1980/a/c/achieve' containing all 1980 NPLs that include the word "achieve"
+1. in nplmatch/splityear, run _splityear.sh_ to submit an array job that runs splityear.pl for each year from 1800-2018.
+This creates a hash of all numerical strings in the NPLs in subdirectories of nplmatch/splityear containing all NPLs that include a given numerical string.
 1. in nplmatch/splittitle, run _"buildtitleregex_1799_lev.pl mag"_ to generate rules for NPLs without years in nplmatch/splittitle/year_regex_scripts_mag.
 These rules are based on primary author surname in MAG and finding either the longest or second longes word in the title.
 1. in nplmatch/splittitle, run _sge_buildtitleregex_magLEV.sh_ to generate rules for NPLs with years in nplmatch/splittitle/year_regex_scripts_mag.
 These rules are based on primary author surname in MAG and finding either the longest or second longes word in the title.
 1. in nplmatch/splittitle, run _set_sge_lev_mag_splittitle.sh_ to simultaneously apply the generated rules against the NPL data